noriakis/software/docs/ggkegg/01-pathway.md

 ## Example visualization

 This example first fetches `eco00270` and parse the information, convert the pathway and eco identifiers, delete zero degree nodes and returns the `igraph` object.
+The resulting graph can be plotted by `ggraph`, with specifying visualization of various types of information in KEGG PATHWAY in each layer.

 ```r